southparkmexican/pokemon-type/README.md

 - **See screenshot section for the game analysis interface**

 ## Visuals & Audio
 - Uses Unicode braille characters as pixel-art dot matrices.
 Also uses ANSI escape strings for color.
-- All coloring was done by hand.
+- All coloring was done by hand (painfully).
 - Dot-converted Pokémon, trainer, and location images.
 Used: https://emojicombos.com/dot-art-generator (amazing website, btw).
 - Background music & sound effects via JavaFX (YouTube-sourced MP3s and waveforms, I do not own the rights)
 - Over 50 soundtracks and sound effects are in the game!